Hierarchical Point Attention for Indoor 3D Object Detection: Experiments

 \section{Experiments}

-In this section, we first evaluate our method on two widely used indoor point cloud detection datasets, ScanNetV2 and SUN RGB-D. Next, we provide qualitative and quantitative analyses of our method, including visualizations of the bounding box predictions and attention weights, and evaluations using our proposed size-aware metrics.
-Lastly, we include ablation studies on the design choices of our attention modules.
-We include more experiments and ablation studies in Appendix~\ref{sec:appendix-exps}, including analyses on the inference speed and the number of parameters of each individual attention module.
+In this section, we first evaluate our method on two widely used indoor point cloud detection datasets, ScanNetV2 and SUN RGB-D. Next, we provide qualitative analyses of visualizations of bounding boxes and attention weights.
+We also conduct evaluations with our proposed size-aware metrics.
+Lastly, we include ablation studies on the design choices of our method.

+\textbf{Datasets.} \textit{ScanNetV2}~\cite{scannetv2} consists of 1513 reconstructed meshes of hundreds of indoor scenes, with rich annotations for 3D scene understanding tasks, including classification, semantic segmentation, and object detection.
+For object detection, it provides axis-aligned bounding boxes with 18 object categories.
+We follow the official dataset split by using 1201 samples for training and 312 samples for testing. \textit{SUN RGB-D}~\cite{sunrgbd} is a single-view RGB-D dataset with 10335 samples.
+For 3D object detection, it provides oriented bounding box annotations with 37 object categories, while we follow the standard evaluation protocol~\cite{votenet} and only use the ten common categories.
+The training and testing split contains 5285 and 5050 samples, respectively.

+\textbf{Evaluation metrics.} For both datasets, we follow the standard evaluation protocol~\cite{votenet} and use the mean Average Precision (mAP) as the evaluation metric.
+We report mAP scores under two different Intersection over Union (IoU) thresholds: mAP@0.25 and mAP@0.5.
+In addition, in Section~\ref{sec:size-analysis}, to evaluate model performance across different object sizes, we follow the practice in 2D vision~\cite{coco} and implement our size-aware metrics that measure the mAP on small, medium, and large objects, respectively.
+Because of the randomness of point cloud training and inference, we train a model 5 times and test each model 5 times.
+We report both the best and the average results among the 25 trials.

+\textbf{Baselines.} We validate our method and demonstrate its model-agnostic property by applying it to three different transformer-based point cloud detectors: Group-Free~\cite{groupfree}, RepSurf~\cite{ran2022surface}, and 3DETR~\cite{3detr}.
+Group-Free encodes point features with a PointNet++~\cite{pointnet2} backbone and learns object features using a transformer decoder with plain attention.
+We consider two Group-Free configurations: Group-Free$^{6, 256}$ and Group-Free$^{12, 512}$, where Group-Free$^{L,O}$ denotes the variant with $L$ decoder layers and $O$ object candidates.
+RepSurf-U learns point features from a novel multi-surface representation explicitly describing local geometry.
+It uses a similar transformer decoder as \cite{groupfree} and has two configurations.
+The official implementation and the averaged results of RepSurf-U for object detection are not publicly available, so we include the results of our reproduction of RepSurf-U. 3DETR is another end-to-end 3D transformer detector.
+Unlike other baselines, 3DETR's encoder and decoder are both transformers.
+The official result of 3DETR is not over multiple runs, so we report our reproduced results for this baseline.

+We also include previous point-based 3D detectors for comparison.
+VoteNet~\cite{votenet} aggregates features for object candidates through end-to-end optimizable Hough Voting.
+H3DNet~\cite{h3dnet} proposes a hybrid set of geometric primitives for object detection and trains multiple individual backbones for each primitive.
+Pointformer~\cite{pointformer} proposes a hierarchical architecture as the backbone and adopts the voting algorithm of VoteNet for object detection.

+\textbf{Implementation details.} For a baseline model with $L$ transformer layers, we enable multi-scale feature learning by replacing the cross-attention of the $1$-st layer with MS-A. At the $L$-th layer (\textit{i.e.}, the last decoder layer), we replace its cross-attention with Local-A. We follow the original training settings of the baseline models~\cite{groupfree, ran2022surface, 3detr}.